-The topic covers the development of flexible LED and OLED lighting systems, advancing processes and materials required for manufacturing on flexible substrates, design of novel luminaires, and form factors for their applications.
+The topic covers the development of flexible LED and OLED lighting systems, advancements in the processes and materials required for manufacturing on flexible substrates, and the design of novel luminaires and form factors and their applications.
+Development of critical components in solid-state lighting, such as light modules, improved and cost-effective light extraction, substrates, optics, drivers and ICs, thermal management, sensors, and detectors will also be covered.